Competitor Monitoring to get powerful Competitive Intelligence

-Here’s a story that perfectly demonstrates the value of monitoring your competitors.
+This article is called Competitor Monitoring to get powerful Competitive Intelligence.
+Here’s a story which demonstrates the value of monitoring your competitors.
+And not actually needing to know what they are saying either.
 During the cold war, the Western military monitored Soviet Morse code operators.
-It may seem a little pointless as they encoded important intelligence.
+It may seem a little pointless as they encrypted important intelligence.
 However, Western interceptors recorded as much as possible.
 Then human nature took over.
 After all, it’s the same whichever side of the Wall you were born.

-The result was that Soviet operators became bored and lazy, especially in the small hours.
-The Western monitors discovered every Soviet Morse operator had a certain way of using their Morse code machine.
-Length, weighting, accuracy and speed of all those dots and dashes became a unique signature.
-It was called their Fist.
+The result was that Soviet operators became bored and lazy, especially in the early hours.
+The Western monitors understood every Soviet Morse operator had a certain way of using their Morse code machine.
+Length, weighting, accuracy and speed of all those dots and dashes all became unique signatures.
+This was called their Fist.

 This signature enabled Western Military Intelligence to get to know their habits and patterns, with direction-finding equipment revealing their location.
 Soon the personalities of bored radio operators were revealed as conversations turned to the weather, girlfriends, family and football teams.
 One famous Soviet division in the Caucasus used to offer local football scores every Saturday.

 They started to build up a great picture of someone and their team without even meeting them.
-Not only was breaking their call signs relatively easy but they built a picture of the people and, more importantly, when and where their units moved to another part of the Soviet Union.
-Suddenly, the Western military could track troop, military exercises, meanings of code words and moves to the border.
+Not only was breaking their call signs relatively easy but it built a picture of the people and, more importantly, when and where their units moved to another part of the Soviet Union.
+The Western military could track troop, military exercises, meanings of codewords and moves to the border.
 They could predict what they were going to do next and how they were going to do it.
 This very real early warning system certainly helped prevent war.

 So what’s the significance of this for you?